Plan your annual leave smarter, not harder.

 FAQ: Singapore Public Holidays 2026

-Singapore has 11 public holidays in 2026, as gazetted by the Ministry of Manpower (MOM).
-They include: New Year’s Day, Chinese New Year (2 days), Hari Raya Puasa, Good Friday, Labour Day, Hari Raya Haji, Vesak Day, National Day, Deepavali, and Christmas Day.
+Singapore has 11 public holidays in 2026, as gazetted by the Ministry of Manpower (MOM): New Year’s Day, Chinese New Year (2 days), Hari Raya Puasa, Good Friday, Labour Day, Hari Raya Haji, Vesak Day, National Day, Deepavali and Christmas Day.

-✅ Tip: If a holiday falls on Sunday, the following Monday is a public holiday.
-Saturdays don’t get replacement days.
+When a holiday falls on a Sunday, the following Monday becomes a public holiday.
+Saturdays don’t get a replacement day.

 Deepavali falls on Sunday, 8 November 2026.
 Since it’s on a Sunday, the public holiday is observed on Monday, 9 November.
 Take Friday, 6 November off, and you get a 4-day long weekend.

 It depends on your employer.
-The Employment Act doesn’t mandate unpaid leave—check with HR.
-Planning your 11 strategic leave days carefully usually avoids this issue.
+The Employment Act doesn’t require employers to grant unpaid leave, so check with HR.
+Planning your ~11 strategic leave days carefully usually means you won’t need to.

 And wherever you go, don’t forget your YouTrip card — Singapore’s go-to multi-currency wallet helps you save with great FX rates and zero fees.
 Skip the money changer and get a free YouTrip card + S$5 YouTrip credits with code <YTBLOG5>.